SamKirkiles/COMP-527-Docker-Image/README.md

 1. Clone the repo anywhere
 2. cd into `.devconainer` and run `docker build -t tutch .`
-3. Run `docker run -it tutch` to open a shell in your docker container.
+3. Run `docker run -it --rm --name tutch -v <full path to tutch_files folder>:/root/ tutch` to open a shell in your docker container.